crellian/node-coding-question/README.md

 ## Key Points
 1. Store secret key in .env.
 Keep its status in cookies.
+2. Whenever access the 'upload' page, the server will check client's token kept in the cookie.
-2. Supported actions for users are sign-in, sign-up, sign-out and uploading data.
+3. Supported actions for users are sign-in, sign-up, sign-out and uploading data.

 ## Results
 ![Alt text](images/login.png?raw=true "Title")